lexStack3/alx-airbnb-project-documentation/use-case-diagram/README.md

-# 📘 AirBnB Clone Project - Use Case Diagram
+# 📘 Use Case Diagram

 This directory contains the **Use Case Diagram** for the Airbnb Clone backend project, created as part of the ALX Backend Engineering Program.